tensorlayer/TensorLayer/docs/modules/activation.rst

-:mod:`tlayer.activation`
+:mod:`tunelayer.activation`
 ==============================

-To make TLayer simple, we minimize the number of activation functions as much as we can.
+To make TuneLayer simple, we minimize the number of activation functions as much as we can.
 So we encourage you to use TensorFlow's function.
 TensorFlow provides ``tf.nn.relu``, ``tf.nn.relu6``, ``tf.nn.elu``, ``tf.nn.softplus``, ``tf.nn.softsign`` and so on, see `TensorFlow API <https://www.tensorflow.org/versions/master/api_docs/index.html>`_.

-.. automodule:: tlayer.activation
+.. automodule:: tunelayer.activation

 .. autosummary::